Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 III.
 Tamu Lhosar

-Tamu Lhosar is a new year of the Gurung community and is also regarded as the warrior group.
+Tamu Lhosar is the new year of the Gurung community which is also regarded as the warrior group.
 This is so because their history has always been related to battles fought.
-They are the ethnic community that serves as an army in the British army, Indian Army, Singapore Police, and also Nepali Army.
+They are the ethnic community that serves as an army in the British Army, Indian Army, Singapore Police, and also Nepali Army.

-Gurung is mostly dispersed communities in Nepal residing in every nook and corner of the country and Tamu Lhoshar is celebrated everywhere.
-Mainly inhabited at the foothill of Annapurna and Dhaulagiri region of Nepal.
+Gurung is a mostly dispersed community in Nepal residing in every nook and corner of the country and Tamu Lhoshar is celebrated everywhere.
+Mainly inhabited by the foothill of the Annapurna and Dhaulagiri region of Nepal.

 Tamu Lhosar is celebrated in the 9th month of the Nepalese calendar and falls during December or January of the Georgian calendar.